BdR76/CSVLint/docs/readme.md

 default color scheme in `Setttings` will overwrite any changes made in the Style Configurator dialog.

+### Default extension ###

+By default the plugin applies syntax highlighting to files with the extension `.csv`.
+If you also want this for files with extension `.ssv` or `.tsv` then you can change this in the Notepad++ settings.
+Go to `Settings > Style Configuration` and select `CSV Linter`, go to the textbox "User ext.".
+Add `ssv` and click the "Save & Close" button.
+If you want to add more than one extension then separate them by space, so for example `ssv tsv tab`.

 CSV Lint window
 ---------------
 Click the toolbar icon or select the menu item `Plugins > CSVLint > CSV Lint window`